AAA Cycle: Align-Agree-Apply

 Cycle repeats at every level

-When to Revisit: Return to earlier phases when reality demands it.
-If new information breaks alignment, go back and re-align.
-If the plan proves infeasible, go back and re-agree.
+Each phase builds on the previous one.
+You can’t genuinely agree without first aligning, and you can’t honor agreements that were never truly made.
+When new information breaks alignment, go back and re-align.
+When the plan proves infeasible, go back and re-agree.
 This isn’t failure; it’s the discipline of maintaining integrity.

 Found this guide helpful?
 Share it with your team: